The FBO at Chandler Municipal Airport is Chandler Air Service, which can be contacted at 480-963-6420 or at aerobatics.com.

 Please contact Airport Administration at 480-782-3540.

 We accept cash, personal check, electronic check or credit cards (Visa, Master Card, Amex, Discover).
 For e-checks, a flat 95 cent fee will be applied for e-checks processed through the online payment portal.
 Check payments made in person or by mail will not incur this fee.
-For credit cards, a third party fee of 2.95 percent will be applied to all credit card transactions, including those made in person or online.
+For credit cards, a third-party fee of 2.95 percent will be applied to all credit card transactions, including those made in person or online.
+The Airport has a no-cost SurePay option.

 The Chandler Airport regulations (Section 3.16), which are adopted by reference as City Code, states that "No person shall fly or release a model aircraft, rocket, kite, fireworks, tethered balloon, etc. on or within two miles of the airport if such activity would create a hazard to aircraft operations."
 Visit these websites for current guidance and best practices for safely enjoying your model or unmanned aerial vehicles: